davidschraedel/stopwatch/README.md

 - Choose a sound to be played each interval from the sound options input.
 If no sound is selected, none will be played.
 - Adjust audio volume for sounds, if needed.
 - Press "Start".
+- Screen will stay awake while timer is running and the page is currently active/focused.

 ## Credits